yurnov/IaC_Ansible_basecamp/08-homework.md

 ## Task

-* Create a inventory file with two four groups, each provisioning VM should be in separate group and group named `iaas` what should include childrens from two first groups;
+* Create a inventory file with four groups, each provisioning VM should be in separate group and group named `iaas` what should include childrens from two first groups;
 * Create reusable roles for that:
 - creating a empty file `/etc/iaac` with rigths `0500`, this role should be idempodent
 - define content of `/etc/issue` as variable